 The level of maintenance loan that you're entitled to is related to your household income and where you plan to study.
 The assessment takes into account your own income, whether you're under 25, live with at least one of your parents and your parents' income.
 If you've had no contact with your parents for over a year, there's the possibility of applying as an estranged student.

 There's no upper age limit on student loans, but in most cases you cannot apply if you've studied at undergraduate level before.
 For full details of who qualifies for student finance, see GOV.UK.

 The government has announced that EU students will continue to receive the same financial support as domestic students for the duration of their course.
-Those applying for places in 2018/19 will still also be eligible.

 How to apply for a student loan

 As it can take at least six weeks to process a student loan application, you should aim to apply for your loan by 31 May if your course starts between 1 August and 31 December.
 You don't need to have a confirmed offer of a place on a course before applying.

 The final deadline for funding is nine months after the start of the academic year for your course.

 Students from England can register and apply online by going to Student Finance England.
 From here you can track your application, check your student finance payment dates and make any amendments to your details.
 EU applicants will need to download the forms and apply by post.

 If you live in Scotland, Wales or Northern Ireland you should apply through the following bodies:

 Interest is charged on student loans at retail price inflation (RPI) plus 3%.
 However, you don't have to repay these loans until the April after you graduate or leave your course and are earning more than £25,000 a year.
 You'll then make repayments at a rate of 9% of your income over the threshold.